-- 14. If applicable, manually reinstall applications and any other host-level software, and reconfigure the replacement PM to match your original settings. - 15.
-When you are ready to bring the replacement PM online, open the Physical Machines page and click Finalize to exit maintenance mode.
-Verify that both PMs return to the running state and that the PMs finish synchronizing.
+13. If applicable, manually reinstall applications and any other host-level software, and reconfigure the replacement PM to match your original settings.

 Maintaining Physical Machines

 Chapter 8: Monitoring the System, Windows-based VMs, and Applications

 On systems licensed for monitoring, you can monitor information about performance (for example, CPU usage).
 You can set low and high values to create a range of parameter values to be monitored.
 You can also set a Call home and/or e-Alert/Trap message to be sent when a parameter's value is outside of the configured range.